andishaa/to-do-list/README.md

 ## Features

 - Add new tasks to the to-do list
-- Filter tasks by two criterias: due Today or dur This Weej
+- Filter tasks by two criterias: due Today or due This Week
 - Remove tasks from the list
 - Creat and View custom project lists with tasks